 forward serves the dual purpose of both returning the metric on the current data and updating the internal metric state for accumulating over multiple batches.
-The forward() method achives this by combining calls to update and compute in the following way (assuming metric is initialized with compute\on\step=True):
+The forward() method achieves this by combining calls to update and compute in the following way (assuming metric is initialized with compute\on\step=True):

-- 1. Calls update() to update the global metric states (for accumulation over multiple batches) - 2.
-Caches the global state - 3.
-Calls reset () to clear global metric state - 4.
-Calls update () to update local metric state - 5.
-Calls compute() to calculate metric for current batch - 6.
-Restores the global state class torchmetrics.Metric (compute\on\step=True, dist\sync\on\step=False, process\group=None, dist\sync\fn=None) Base class for all metrics present in the Metrics API.
+- 1. Calls update () to update the global metric state (for accumulation over multiple batches) - 2.
+Caches the global state. - 3.
+Calls reset () to clear global metric state. - 4.
+Calls update () to update local metric state. - 5.
+Calls compute () to calculate metric for current batch. - 6.
+Restores the global state.